Flower7C3/wp-html-compression/readme.txt

 = Will Internet Explorer conditional comments be removed? =

-No. :-)
+No.

 = How do I mark areas that should not be compressed? =

 While &lt;pre&gt;, &lt;textarea&gt; and &lt;script&gt; tags are automatically left uncompressed, you can designate any code to be exempted from compression.
 Simply drop your content between a pair of `<!--wp-html-compression no compression-->` comment tags.
-A picture is worth a thousand words— check the **[screenshots](http://wordpress.org/extend/plugins/wp-html-compression/screenshots/)**.
+A picture is worth a thousand words‚Äî check the **[screenshots](http://wordpress.org/extend/plugins/wp-html-compression/screenshots/)**.

 = I'd like to compress the contents of &lt;script&gt; tags.
 Can I do this? =